lcpz/RMASBench/README.md

 # RMASBench: Multi-Agent Coordination Benchmark

-This is the RMASBench benchmarking tool, extended for the paper [Anytime, Efficient and Distributed Multi-Agent Coordination in Urban Disaster Response](https://lcpz.gitlab.io/publications).
+This is the RMASBench benchmarking tool, extended for the paper [Anytime and Efficient Multi-Agent Coordination in Urban Disaster Response](https://lcpz.gitlab.io/publications).

 Following are brief instructions on how to install, build and produce the results.